FilippoOlivo/SSM/results_description.md

 | Transformer    | 0.2  | 0.2  | 0.2  |
 | LSTM           | 0.12 | 0.14 | 0.1  |

-The S6 model is the best performing model, achieving 100% accuracy on all datasets.
-The Mamba architecture improves the performance of the S4D models, with Mamba S6 achieving 100% accuracy.
-Moreover, the introduction of Mamba architecture leads always to an increase of the accuracy.
-The Gated MLP and Transformer models perform poorly compared to the other models, with very low accuracy.
-The LSTM model performs slightly better than the Gated MLP and Transformer models, but still significantly worse than the other models.
+Among all evaluated models, Mamba + S6 achieved the best performance, consistently reaching 100% accuracy across all datasets.
+The integration of the Mamba architecture significantly enhanced the performance of the S4 model, and more broadly, it consistently improved accuracy across all model variants.

+In contrast, the Gated MLP and Transformer models showed poor performance, with significantly lower accuracy compared to other architectures.
+The LSTM model performed slightly better than Gated MLP and Transformer, but still lagged behind the top-performing models by a considerable margin.

 ## Time

-In this section we present the training and inference times for different models.
+This section presents the training and inference times for the different models evaluated.

 ### Training Time
-Here we present the training times for different models.
-The training times are measured in seconds and they represent the time taken to complete a single step of training (forward + backward).
+The training time is measured in seconds and represents the duration required to complete a single training step, including both the forward and backward passes.
+The results below compare the per-step training times across models, highlighting differences in computational efficiency.

 ![Times](./img/training_times.png)

-The same data are repored in the table below:
+The same data are reported in the table below:

 | Model          | 256    | 512    | 784    |
 |----------------|--------|--------|--------|